ktjkc/reflextrust/README.md

 ## ✨ About the Author

-STRATA was created from a deep curiosity about how trust shapes intelligence.
+**ReflexTrust** was created from a deep curiosity about how trust shapes intelligence.
 This work is part of an open journey to build AI systems that are not just powerful — but transparent, reflexive, and human-centered.

 It is shared in the spirit of openness, collaboration, and trust — to help guide the future of AI.